This page is part of © FOTW Flags Of The World website

 The heraldic term used when describing the centre of a rose, other flower or flower-like charge, particularly when this is of a different tincture - but see ‘barbed’ (also ‘tincture’).

-Flag of Hampshire, UK (fotw); Flag of Lancashire, UK (fotw); Flag of Schwändi, Switzerland (fotw)
+Flag of Hampshire, UK (fotw); Flag of Lancashire and of Lancashire CC (fotw)

 Please note that botany draws a distinction between the stamen and seedpods of a rose or other flower, whereas English heraldry does not.